-- demonstrate a theoretical, operational, and graphic understanding of functions including polynomial, rational, exponential, logarithmic, trigonometric. - analyze and solve application problems. - represent equations graphically through the use of graphing utility, and to integrate the algebraic and graphic interpretation of these concepts.
+- Demonstrate a theoretical, operational, and graphic understanding of functions including polynomial, rational, exponential, logarithmic, trigonometric. - Analyze and solve application problems in algebra. - Represent equations graphically through the use of graphing utility, and to integrate the algebraic and graphic interpretation of these concepts. - Compute the values of the six trigonometric functions for key angles measured in both degrees and radians. - Graph all six trigonometric functions and their transformations. - Use the basic trigonometric identities to verify other trigonometric identities. - Solve trigonometric equations. - Solve right and oblique triangles. - Use the concepts of trigonometry to solve applied problems.